allamiro/JSON-SYSLOG-TO-CEF/json-logs/cisco/ReadMe.md

 ## STEP 5

-Run and update your python script
+Run and update the python script